Azure-Samples/ms-identity-docs-code-java/access-protected-api-obo/README.md

 ## About the code

 This Java API uses the Spring Boot web framework.
 The app has a single route that requires an access token.
-The access token will be automatically validated by MSAL.
-A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
-A otherwise valid token without the proper scopes will result in a `403` response.
-A valid token with a proper scope of (`user_impersonation`) will be accepted, and the token will then be used exchanged in an on-behalf-of OAuth flow to call to Microsoft Graph.
+The access token will be automatically validated by MSAL:

+- A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
+- An otherwise valid token without the proper scope will result in a `403` response.
+- A valid token with the proper scope of `user_impersonation` will be accepted, and the token will then be exchanged in an on-behalf-of OAuth flow to call to Microsoft Graph.
 The results of the Microsoft Graph call are then returned as the results of the API call.

 ## Reporting problems